(post updated in March, 2021)

-I’m a blogger who spent four years running my own successful animal-friendly apparel business, so I often receive messages from people requesting marketing advice for their vegan or pro-rescue start-up business.
+I’m a blogger who spent four years running my own successful ethical apparel business, so I often receive messages from people requesting marketing advice for their socially conscious brand.
 I typically reply with whatever random piece of wisdom pops into my head, but I think it’s about time to actually write some of it out.
-I truly care about helping animal-friendly businesses succeed, and if my experience can contribute to that in any way, I’ll be happy!
+I truly care about helping ethical businesses succeed, and if my experience can contribute to that in any way, I’ll be happy!

 I know many of my regular readers already know my background, but for those of you just stumbling upon this post and wondering who am I to give business advice to strangers, here’s a quick recap of my experience: